 But there’s an alternative to the chrysanthemum solution that provides, in my opinion, a happier denouement to our usual tales of gardening woe.
 Asters!
 Our hardy, sun-loving native asters cruise through the summer swelter and build to a crescendo of late-season blooms.
 What’s more, their primarily blue-violet flower tones work in cool, subtle contrast to the fiery fall landscape at large.

-Cultivated asters are now available in a myriad of different shades: from the typical blues, pinks, and purples to whites and reds.
+Cultivated asters are now available in myriad shades: from the typical blues, pinks, and purples to whites and reds.
 Most species bloom in the fall.
-Pinch them back around mid-July and they'll produce a profusion of 1- to 2-inch-wide, star-shaped flowers.
-(Those of you who are intimate with night skies and heavenly bodies will know that aster is the Greek word for "star.")
+Pinch them back around mid July and they’ll produce a profusion of 1- to 2-inch-wide, star-shaped flowers.
+(Those of you who are intimate with night skies and heavenly bodies will know that aster is the Greek word for “star.”)

 The Tall and the Small

 Let’s begin with Symphyotrichum novae-angliae (Zones 4 to 8), the wonderful New England aster.
 This classic wildflower of our open sunny spaces grows to five feet in height and bears violet-purple flowers with yellow centers from late summer to mid autumn.
 Its strong stem makes it perfect for flower arrangements.

 The New England aster has furnished us with a wide variety of cultivars.
 Like the species plant, they all flourish in full sun and good garden loam.
 The taller selections, if you forget to pinch them, may need staking.
 ‘Alma Potschke’ grows between 3 and 4 feet tall, with bright rosy red flowers.
 If you’re a timid soul, you might need sunglasses when you gaze at this hot aster.